Digital SLR Imaging

 Conclusions

-Which is the best camera?
-If you want a camera that doubles for everyday use as well as astrophotography then the Canon 60Da is probably the best although it is somewhat pricey.
+Which is the best DSLR camera?
+If you want a camera that doubles for everyday use as well as astrophotography then the Canon 60Da is probably the simplest although it is somewhat pricey.
 For emission nebula then a modified camera (IR filter replaced) is best.
 I would personally recommend the Canon 300/350D/450D/40D modified by swapping/removing the filter .
-Two firms in the UK now offer Canon conversion in the £150 to £250 range.
+Two firms in the UK now offer Canon conversion in the £100 to £250 range.
 The Pentax can be modified by Pentax Europe but is filter removal not filter swapping.
 This camera then becomes sensitive to IR which may or may not be an advantage.

-Current recommended modded cameras: 40D, 450D, 1100D (all live view) - at the budget end: 350D but no live view and the 300D is still worth a punt if under £100.
+Current recommended modded cameras: 40D, 450D, 1100D (all live view) - or at the budget end: 350D but no live view and the 300D is still worth a punt if under £100 already modified.

 Sub-exposures and Signal-to-Noise

 An article in Astronomy Now (Jan 2008 - Tech Talk) erroneously explains the benefits of stacking many digital SLR images together.
 The author has confused how signal to noise increases with increased exposure and states 100 1-minute exposures equates to one 10 minute exposure.
 Oh dear - there is a square root in there but not like that!
 Signal to noise actually increases in proportion to the square root of the exposure whether this is a single exposure or a stack of multiple exposures.
 The single exposure is better because it has a single read-out noise component whereas the 100 1-minute ones will have 100 read-out noise components.
 To minimse read noise then the longer the sub-exposure, without burning out bright details, the better.
+Note this miss-understanding has re-appeared in Sky & Telescope April 2015 - oh dear!

 Future